DD2480-Group3/lab2-continuous-integration/README.md

 Java version 11
 ngrok
 Maven

 ## Set up
 1. Clone the branch called "assesement"
+2. Go to Settings >> Developer settings >> Personal access tokens and generate a Github token
+3. Copy this Github token key and insert it into the .env file
-2. Configure the pom.xml depending on what OS your using:
+3. Configure the pom.xml depending on what OS your using:
- - Windows: In the configuration section of the pom.xml set your MAVEN_HOME, e.g. "<maven.home>C:\Program Files\apache-maven-3.8.7</maven.home>"
+ - Windows: In the configuration section of the pom.xml set your MAVEN_HOME path, e.g. "<maven.home>C:\Program Files\apache-maven-3.8.7</maven.home>"
  - Mac: Comment out that section

 ## How to run server
 1. Run `mvn clean compile exec:java` in terminal
 2. Open up a new terminal and run "./ngrok http 8080"
-3. Go to Settings >> Webhooks in Github and click on Add webhook
+3. Go to Settings >> Webhooks in your Github repo and click on Add webhook
 4. Add the url that was generated from ngrok + "/github-webhook/" (e.g. https://81e7-213-64-193-154.ngrok.io/github-webhook/)

 ## How to run tests for server